alexfmpe/beam/docs/user-guide/databases.md

 table modification given a modifier function for the table name and a table modification.
 Like database modifications, an identity table modification can be constructed with the `tableModification` function.
-Modifications to field names con be accomplished using Haskell record syntax on the result of `tableModification`.
+Modifications to field names can be accomplished using Haskell record syntax on the result of `tableModification`.
 The `fieldNamed` field modification will give a field an explicit new name.